bennettpeter/MythTV-LeanCapture/README.md

 Repeat the menu navigation test for each tuner if you have more than one.

+### Setup the channel list.

+This creates your channel list in /var/opt/mythtv/All Channels.txt

+    sudo -u mythtv bash
+    /opt/mythtv/leancap/leancap_chanlist.sh leancap1

+This takes about 3 minutes.
+After it has run, it may report errors.
+The errors are reported and also stored in /var/opt/mythtv/All Channels_errors.txt.
+For example:

+    Line 63 12 changed to 110

+This tells you an error was found in line 63 of the output file and needs to be fixed.
+The number 12 was changed to 110 to fix the error but this is probably not the correct fix.
+Copy /var/opt/mythtv/All Channels_gen.txt to /var/opt/mythtv/All Channels.txt and fix the errors there.
+Edit that file, look for line 63.
+Look at your comcast channel lineup and if the number it put there (e.g.110) is incorrect, fix it

 ### Third test to check tuning.

 Note that while running the test it is important that vlc **not** be open on the video card.

-Make sure you have set up some channels in favorites (see *Xfinity* above), and that the same list of  channels is in `/etc/opt/mythtv/leanchans.txt`
+Make sure you have set up the channel list in `/var/opt/mythtv/All Channels.txt` as described above.

     sudo -u mythtv bash
     /opt/mythtv/leancap/leancap_tune.sh leancap1 704

-where 704 is the number of one of your channels that have been added to the favorites.
+where 704 is the number of one of your channels that is in your list.

 You should see a bunch of messages ending with "Complete tuning channel: 704 on recorder: leancap1".
 Start vlc and open the video card.
 You should see video playing from the selected channel.
 Press the back button on your fire remote to end it or it will continue playing for ever.
 Close vlc.

+Note you can also add a NOPLAY parameter to tune the channel and leave it selected in the list:

+    sudo -u mythtv bash
+    /opt/mythtv/leancap/leancap_tune.sh leancap1 704 NOPLAY

 Repeat the tuning test on other tuners.